carolinevannebo/IN5020_Oblig2/README.md

 - [x] <b>The client supports a single bank account with sequentially consistent replication semantics</b> (all the replicas that do not fail go through the same sequence of changes and end up with the same balance value)
-- [x] Replicas should print the same balance by the end of program execution
+- [x] Replicas should print the same balance by the end of program execution, within expected range
 - [ ] Ready to deploy jar file

 <b>Note1:</b> balance of the account can be negative.